-Cynthia Siegel, MFAArt/Ceramics Instructor Fine Arts and Communication Division
+Cynthia Siegel, B.S., MFAArt/Ceramics Instructor Fine Arts and Communication Division

 |Cynthia Siegel working on large scale figurative ceramic sculpture|

 (650) 949-7584 email@example.com firstname.lastname@example.org http://www.cynthiasiegel.com/Foothill campusOffice Hours:

 Mondays and Wednesdays, 4:20 pm -4:50 pm Schedule:

 Ceramic Sculpture MW 1:30 pm - 4:20 pm

 Advanced Ceramics MW 1:30 pm - 4:20 pm

 Beginning Ceramics: Handbuilding MW 6:00 pm - 8:50 pm